mastercoin-MSC/install-msc/docs/_build/html/_sources/pages/tools.txt

           "clean": 1
 	}

-And here is what the brainwallet.org generator page looked like for reference
+For reference, here is what the brainwallet.org generator page for the above address looks like.
+Take note of the 'Compressed' option

 .. image:: brainwallet.png
     :align: center

 Output:
 ^^^^^^^
-Will return json formated output
+Will return a json formated output
 Errors will be returned with json that contains ::

  {